Emma001code/alu_regex-data-extraction-Emma001code/README.md

 ## How to Use

 - Clone or download this repository.
-- Navigate to the project directory, eg: "cd alu_regex-data-extraction-YourUsername"
+- Navigate to the project directory, eg: "cd alu_regex-data-extraction-Emma001code"
 - Install node.js if you dont have it.
-- createan input file: create a file named sample.txt in the project directory and add the following text to the file: Hey, you can reach Emmanuel at chibuikeemmanuel879@gmail.com or ngwoke@emma.com or e.gwoke@company.co.uk.
+- create an input file; create a file named sample.txt in the project directory.
+- After creating the file then add this text, "Hey, you can reach Emmanuel at chibuikeemmanuel879@gmail.com or ngwoke@emma.com or e.gwoke@company.co.uk.
   For more inquiries, call us at (123) 456-7890 or 123-456-7890.
   Your payment of $1,234.56 was successful, thank you for working with us.
 Alternatively, the amount $19.99 is pending.
   My credit card number is 1234-5678-9012-3456.